Computer Science

 Independent Study

-Does not satisfy the major elective requirement.
-Students majoring in Computer Science, Data Science, or Engineering are permitted to work on an individual basis under the supervision of a full-time faculty member in the relevant discipline if they have maintained an overall GPA of 3.0 and a GPA of 3.5 in Computer Science/Data Science/Engineering and have a study proposal that is approved by a Computer Science/Data Science/Engineering professor.
+Students majoring in Computer Science are permitted to work on an individual basis under the supervision of a full-time faculty member in the relevant discipline if they have maintained an overall GPA of 3.0 and a GPA of 3.5 in Computer Science and have a study proposal that is approved by a Computer Science faculty.
+Students can then apply for independent study, which will be reviewed by the faculty member, Computer Science Area Head, Dean, and Academic Affairs.
+A 4-credit CS Independent Study class can be used to satisfy one CS major elective requirement.

 Course Prerequisites